Balunywa/Labs/High availability is not the same as disaster recovery/README.md

 - Automatically failing over the entire network to a secondary region.
 - Having the right monitoring and diagnostics to to detect failures when they happen, and to find the root causes

 It's rare for an entire region to experience a disruption, but transient problems such as network congestion are more common so target these issues first.
-With that said your availability will focus on components of the workload, and disaster recovery will focus on discrete copies of the entire network.
+With that said your availability will focus on components of the network, and disaster recovery will focus on discrete copies of the entire network.
 Hence DR (Disaster Recovery) has different objectives from HA (High Availability).
 So your DR design and strategy will require a different apporach than those for HA.
-DR is focused on deploying individually separate and distinct network components to multiple locations, so that you can fail over the entire network if necessary to a different region ensuring your workload meets your availability objectives, and commitments you make to your customers.
+DR is focused on deploying individually separate and distinct network components to multiple locations, so that you can fail over the entire network if necessary to a different region ensuring your network meets your availability objectives, and commitments you make to your customers.

 Architecting HA and DR into your network ensures your workloads are available and can recover from failures at any scale.

 ## HA & DR Virtual Network Hub & Spoke Express Route With and Azure Front Door

 ![image](https://user-images.githubusercontent.com/81341827/183797963-a862c0ee-4533-49d7-aad5-fdb08fbe3461.png)